-Subject to the conditions described at 9th Cir.
-R. 31-2.2(a), you may request one streamlined extension of up to 30 days from the brief's existing due date.
-Submit your request via CM/ECF using the "File Streamlined Request to Extend Time to File Brief" event on or before your brief's existing due date.
+If you have not yet asked for any extension of time to file the brief, you may request one streamlined extension of up to 30 days from the brief's existing due date.
+Submit your request via the Appellate ECF system using the "File a Streamlined Request to Extend Time to File Brief" event on or before your brief's existing due date.
 No form or written motion is required.